 5 years ago our dog was hit by a car right in front of us. (sharp left turn in the story line, but stick with me.)
 It’s a story for another day, but the say it was horrific and traumatic would be the understatement of the century.
 We rushed he to the animal hospital (and by rushed, I mean I drove like a full on maniac and we are lucky we didn’t die. full stop.), but she bled out in Josh’s arms, in our family van, in front of our two young boys, despite my careering.

 For months, I could not stop thinking about the moment she jumped out of the car.
 The moment she was hit.
 The way I screamed at the kids to stay where they were.
 But you know what else I couldn’t stop thinking about.
 The vision I couldn’t stop playing out….
 What if it had been Jude that jumped out?

 What if?
 What if?
 What if?
 I could play out and recall, as clear as day, that Jude had jumped out of the car, not Lolly (r.i.p.)

-After a solid dose of therapy, I’m talking weeks and some very effective EMDR (a type of therapy, get you some.)
-I was able to file away the trauma for what it was.
-Our family pup was killed in front of us.
+After three solid therapy session , I’m talking weeks and some very effective EMDR-I was able to file away the trauma for what it was: Our family pup was killed in front of us.
 And it was sad.

 One of the things my therapist taught me that I have used and shared many times since is the practice of speaking aloud what actually happened.
 Out loud, so that the systems in your brain, of which I am completely uneducated to explain fully, process the information correctly.
 Speak the truth so that you brain can process it, both by your words, but also by you hearing it.
 It must be aloud.